Shirley Bassey: 2010s

 Bassey performed at a gala celebrating the 80th birthday of Mikhail Gorbachev on 30 March 2011.
 She also performed at the Classical Brit Awards in 2011, singing "Goldfinger" in tribute to John Barry.

 The BBC broadcast a 70-minute drama entitled Shirley on 29 September 2011, depicting Bassey's early life and career.
 Ruth Negga played the title role.
 Bassey was one of the line-up of artists on 4 June 2012 who performed at the Queen's 60th Jubilee Party at Buckingham Palace, singing "Diamonds Are Forever".
 She performed at the 2013 Academy Awards on 24 February 2013 to commemorate the 50th anniversary of the James Bond movie franchise.
 It was her first appearance at an Oscars ceremony as a performer.
 She sang "Goldfinger" to a standing ovation.

 Bassey performed "I'm Still Here" and "The Lady Is A Tramp" on 13 November 2014 at the Royal Variety Performance in the presence of The Duke and Duchess of Cambridge.

 Bassey released another album, Hello Like Before, on 17 November 2014.
 It included a 50th-anniversary re-recording of "Goldfinger" (recreating the original orchestration) and a duet of "Diamonds Are a Girl's Best Friend" with Paloma Faith, produced and conducted by Stuart Barr.

 In December 2016, Bassey starred in a 60-minute BBC broadcast hosted by David Walliams.

 On 11 March 2018, Bassey performed "Almost Like Being In Love" in a tribute to Bruce Forsyth at the London Palladium.
 At a gala for AmfAR (The Foundation for Aids Research) in Los Angeles on 18 October 2018, Bassey sang "Goldfinger", "Diamonds Are Forever", "Almost Like Being In Love" and "I Am What I Am".

 On 9 August 2019, Bassey performed at UNICEF's Summer Gala in Porto Cervo, Sardinia, singing "Goldfinger", "Diamonds Are Forever" and "S'Wonderful".
 Bassey appeared on the Ball & Boe TV Christmas Special on Friday 20 December 2019, singing "Have Yourself a Merry Little Christmas" with Michael Ball and Alfie Boe.

 2020s

-In 2020, with the release of her most recent album, I Owe It All To You, Bassey became the first female artist to chart an album in the top 40 of the UK Albums Chart in seven consecutive decades.
+In 2020, with the release of her most recent album, I Owe It All To You, Bassey became the first female artist to have an album in the top 40 of the UK Albums Chart in seven consecutive decades.